anemoi-hash/anemoi-hash/README.md

 This repository contains a first implementation in sage of the **Anemoi** family of hash functions.
 **Anemoi** is a family of Arithmetization Oriented Hash Functions that operates over prime and binary fields.

+Our paper on Anemoi can be found on ePrint: https://eprint.iacr.org/2022/840.

 ## Contents
 The sage script ```anemoi.sage``` contains various routines to evaluate **Anemoi** (including **AnemoiJive** and **AnemoiSponge**) but also to generate the corresponding systems of equations.